cispa/Verification-Disjunctive-Time-Networks/README.md

 distribute it nor include it in our Dockerfiles.
 Please follow the instructions on the [UPPAAL website](https://uppaal.org/downloads/).

+> **Note:**
+> To use UPPAAL you will need a license.
+UPPAAL does provide free licenses for academic use which you have to register for [here](https://uppaal.veriaal.dk/academic.html).

 For the benchmarks presented in the paper [UPPAAL](https://uppaal.org/) version `4.1.26-1` has been used.